Updated article : October, 2023.

 In this article:

 First, to understand if something is wrong, you have to examine your baby as a whole.
 If they’re generally happy, feed well, gaining weight as expected, growing well, developing normally, even if their stool sometimes seems bizarre, it can be healthy for your baby.
+If you ever find mucus or even a little blood in your baby’s diaper, don’t worry, it doesn’t mean it’s abnormal.
+If the situation is temporary and the baby’s general condition is fine, there’s nothing to worry about.
+The best thing to do in such a situation: watch and wait.
+Take note of your observations and, if the mucus and/or blood persist for more than a month, consult your doctor.
 Each baby is unique, and it’s no surprise that anything that enters up top through will impact on what’s eliminated down below.
 Any new foods will have an impact on stool in the diaper, including colour, consistency, smell or frequency.
 I’m sure you will learn this pretty quickly on your own!

 For those who are interested, here is a link to pictures of baby stool to help you visualise the types of stool discussed in this article.